Abdol-Aziz Mirza Farmanfarmaian: Biography

-Abdol Aziz Farman-Farmaian was born in Shiraz in 1920 as the tenth son to Prince Abdol-Hossein Mirza Farmanfarma, at the time Governor General of the province of Shiraz.
-In 1928, at the age of 8, he was sent to school in France, where he remained for his primary and secondary school at Lycée Michelet in Paris until 1938.
+Abdol Aziz Farman-Farmaian was born in Shiraz in 1920 as the tenth son of Prince Abdol-Hossein Farman Farma, at the time Governor General of the province of Shiraz.
+In 1928, at the age of 8, he was sent to school in France, where he remained for his primary and secondary education at Lycée Michelet in Paris until 1938.
 A brief trip to Iran during the short summer of 1935 was his first contact as an adolescent with his family.

-His Baccalaureate degree was received in 1938.
-Abdol Aziz Farman-Farmaian and three other brothers were extremely lucky that their father, Prince Abdol Hossein Mirza, had organized for them as guardian Mr. Desiré Roustan, a leading French philosopher and writer.
-They owe him a happy childhood and an excellent education away from home.
+He received his Baccalaureate degree in 1938.
+Prince Abdol Hossein Mirza organised Mr. Desiré Roustan, a leading French philosopher and writer, as the guardian for four of his sons, including Abdol Aziz Farman-Farmaian.
 Architectural studies were initiated in the École Spéciale d'Architecture, where he started to prepare for the Beaux Arts School.
 The onset of World War II broke the continuity of his studies, and he had to leave for Iran in 1940, where he stayed until 1945.
-During this period of worldwide uncertainty, he worked at different jobs such as: Tehran Municipality, Karnsaks, and the Ministry of Culture (Vezarate Pishehonar).
+During this period of worldwide uncertainty, he worked at different jobs such as: Tehran Municipality, Karnsaks, and the Ministry of Culture (Vezarat-e Pishehonar).

 In 1942, he married Leila Gharagozlou and formed a family, having a son.

 After the end of World War II, Abdol Aziz Farman-Farmaian came back to Paris with his family to continue his studies and was admitted to the Atelier of Mr. Nicot at the world-famous Ecole des Beaux Arts where he received his degree in 1950.
 The final project presented as his thesis was the design for a modern caravanserai to be situated in southern Iran.
 This project received the prize for the best thesis (diploma) of the year.